Short-time Fourier Transform-based Signal Recovery for Modulo Analog-to-Digital Converters

-Based on the derived computational complexity of the proposed algorithm, the speed of the proposed sliding DFT-based recovery scheme can be improved by choosing a small oversampling factor (high $\rho$) that satisfies the sufficient condition in Theorem \ref{theorem:MSE_guarantee}.
+Based on the derived computational complexity of the proposed algorithm, the speed of the proposed STFT-based recovery scheme can be improved by selecting a small oversampling factor (high $\rho$) that satisfies the sufficient condition in Theorem \ref{theorem:MSE_guarantee}.
 However, reducing $\mathrm{OF}$ negatively impacts the MSE as shown in equation \eqref{eq:MSE_guarantee}.
-The speed of the proposed sliding DFT-based recovery scheme can also be improved by choosing a small window length $N$.
-However, a small window length also needs a higher $\alpha$ to compensate for the increased spectral leakage.
-Finally, we note that the recovery algorithm in \cite{Bernardo_ISIT2024,Bernardo2025TSP} is a special case of our proposed recovery algorithm with $N = N_0$ and $\alpha = 0$, i.e., rectangular window with no overlap.
+The speed of the proposed STFT-based recovery scheme can also be improved by selecting a small window length $N$.
+However, a small window length also requires a higher $\alpha$ to compensate for the increased spectral leakage.
+Finally, we note that the recovery algorithm in \cite{Bernardo_ISIT2024,Bernardo2025TSP} is a special case of our proposed recovery algorithm with $N = N_0$ and $\alpha = 0$, that is, a rectangular window with no overlap.
 Hence, its complexity is in $\mathcal{O}((1-\rho)^3N_0^3)$.
-Since $N$ is typically chosen to be much smaller than $N_0$, our proposed sliding DFT-based recovery is $\mathcal{O}\left(\frac{N_0^2(1-\alpha/2)}{N^2}\right)$ faster than the recovery algorithm in \cite{Bernardo_ISIT2024}.
-Suppose the signal to be processed has $N_0 = 100,000$ samples.
-Our proposed algorithm with sliding window length $N = 256$ and roll-off parameter $\alpha = 0.25$ can unfold the whole signal at roughly $7.48\times10^{-6}$ times the total time needed by the recovery method in \cite{Bernardo_ISIT2024,Bernardo2025TSP} to unfold the whole signal.
+Because $N$ is typically chosen to be much smaller than $N_0$, our proposed STFT-based recovery is $\mathcal{O}\left(\frac{N_0^2(1-\alpha/2)}{N^2}\right)$ faster than the recovery algorithm in \cite{Bernardo_ISIT2024}.
+Suppose that the signal to be processed has $N_0 = 100,000$ samples.
+Our proposed algorithm with a sliding window length $N = 256$ and roll-off parameter $\alpha = 0.25$ can unfold the whole signal at roughly $7.48\times10^{-6}$ times the total time needed by the recovery method in \cite{Bernardo_ISIT2024,Bernardo2025TSP} to unfold the entire signal.